spcl/serverless-benchmarks/docs/platforms.md

 of [`Minio`](https://github.com/minio/minio) storage.
 The storage instance is deployed as a Docker container, and it can be retained across many experiments.
-The behavior of SeBS is controlled by the `shutdownStorage` switch.
+The `shutdownStorage` switch controls the behavior of SeBS.
-When set to true, SeBS will remove Minio instance after finishing all work.
+When set to true, SeBS will remove the Minio instance after finishing all work.
-Otherwise, the container will be retained and future experiments with SeBS will automatically detect an existing Minio instance.
+Otherwise, the container will be retained, and future experiments with SeBS will automatically detect an existing Minio instance.
-Reusing Minio instance helps to run experiments faster and smoothly since SeBS does not have to reupload function's inputs on each experiment.
+Reusing the Minio instance helps run experiments faster and smoothly since SeBS does not have to re-upload function's data on each experiment.